sergeo92/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

- function that draws a straight line in the terminal.
+function that draws a diagonal line on the terminal.